kyd462/kyd462/README.md

-- 👋 Hi, I’m @kyd462
+- 👋 Hi, I’m Mike
 - 👀 I’m interested in ...
-Games, Comics, Illustration, Art, Music, and making things.
+How things work; brains, machines, the universe, all of it!
 - 🌱 I’m currently learning ...
-Intro to Computer Science and Intro to Game Programming through CS50X
+Computational Neuroscience
 - 💞️ I’m looking to collaborate on ...
-I'm not sure yet.
+Studies!
+I have so much to learn!
 - 📫 How to reach me ...
 Here, I suppose!

 <!---